Climate change has brought a ‘new era of megafire,’ and we’re failing to adapt

-“Science knows very well what is going on here,” said Monica Turner, fire ecologist at the University of Wisconsin — Madison.
+“Science knows very well what is going on here,” said Monica Turner, fire ecologist at the University of Wisconsin-Madison.
 Extreme climate change has arrived in America, and it burns.

 Fire experts say the nation needs new strategies to cope with the escalating threat.
 But the nation’s top fire science program has seen its budget slashed in recent years, and state initiatives to study the issue have run short of funds amid the coronavirus-induced economic crisis.